tianyic/FaRSA/README.md

 ### 1. Quick Start

-In general, FaRSA contains special optimized routine and a generic rountine.
-Then special optimized routine provides highly efficient solutions for solving the below popular optimization problem:
+In general, FaRSA contains a special optimized routine and a generic rountine.
+The special optimized routine provides highly optimized solutions for solving the below popular optimization problem:

 - logistic loss

 - ...

-Generic routine can also support solving personalized loss functions by a generic routine.
+Generic routine can support solving personalized objective functions.

 In order to successfully call FaRSA to solve aimed problem, users are expected to finish the below steps: